wchance/project3-smartchainbet-presentation/README.md

 ## Polygon Network

-Although we have initially selected Polygon Matic as the blockchain and native coin our dApp will be flexible enough to allow selection of Network.
-If it makes sense we could add Ethereum, Binance Smart Chain as selectable networks.
+Although we have initially selected Polygon Matic as the production blockchain and native coin our dApp will be flexible enough to allow selection of Network to transact.
+Once usage demand and functionality is proven in production we could easily add the ability to transact in other network such as Ethereum and Binance Smart Chain.

 ## Add Polygon (Matic) Mainnet on Metamask Wallet